neelsmith/greek101/docs/index.md

 ## Announcements

 - **Sept.
-6/7**: please read all of Lysias 1 in English translation before your first CBL section meeting.
+6/7**: please read all of Lysias 1 in English translation before your first CBL section meeting, held in Fenwick 420.
 - **Sept.
 7**: plan to complete first oral assignment before Thursday.
 - **reminder**: begin memorizing [first, third and sixth principal parts ](./module1/vocab1/) of verbs in module 1 vocabulary
 - **Fri., Sept.
 9**: summer research symposium in Hogan Ballroom, 12:00-3:00.
 Visit a poster on research with Greek manuscripts by Rose Kaczmarek '23!